-Portland City Commissioner Jo Ann Hardesty and Reverend William Barber of the Poor People’s Campaign call budgets moral statements that must reflect the values of the public.
+Former Portland City Commissioner Jo Ann Hardesty and Reverend William Barber of the Poor People’s Campaign call budgets "moral statements" that must reflect the values of the public.
 Yet, while the Portland metro region is booming with wealth, we are told time and again there is no money to fund community needs.

 - Why is our money going to the police but not parks?
 The majority of the General Fund is slated for “public safety” while community centers that provide affordable childcare, green spaces, physical activity and vital social connections are shut down.